Rivers are water playgrounds

 Every great outdoor adventure needs some equally great places to eat, relax, and be inspired.
 With trails and rivers passing through the center of numerous great cities, visitors can easily cross back and forth between recreational and cultural attractions.
 Find your way with the Great Miami Riverway.

 MCD's first chief engineer, Arthur Morgan, championed the idea that the area around the five flood protection dams ought to be kept available for public park space.
-Over the years, many local partners joined with MCD to provide trails and parks along MCD levees in nearly a dozen Great Miami River cities.
+Over the years, many local partners joined with MCD to provide trails and parks at the MCD dams and along MCD levees in nearly a dozen riverfront cities.